 Papers of James and Alix Strachey

-Correspondence with members of the BPS can be found amongst the archive collections.
+Correspondence with members of the BPAS can be found amongst the archive collections.

 The Museum looks after the books and papers which Sigmund and Anna Freud brought with them to London at their emigration in 1938.
 This includes their library, personal papers and photograph albums.
 The papers of Sandor Ferenczi are also held.

 Papers of Marjorie Franklin, Robert Hinshelwood and other papers relating to therapeutic communities.
 The archive also has a large collection of oral histories.

 Correspondence of Sigmund Freud and his nephew Sam Freud

 Papers of Michael and Enid Balint.
 They also hold an extensive collection of copies of letters by Sigmund Freud.